mr2raccoon/caactus/README.md

 13. **Model** the count data with ```pln_modelling```

 ## Sample Dataset
-- a sample dataset to quickly try out the function can be accessed via  [zenodo](https://doi.org/10.5281/zenodo.17590576)
+- a sample dataset to quickly test the workflow can be accessed via  [zenodo](https://doi.org/10.5281/zenodo.17590576)
 - to showcase the functionalties, the ilastik steps have been pretrained.
 Use caactus in batch-modes.